 Now that we’ve given you some food for thought on what options are important to think about, let’s dive in and look at our favorites.
 Below you will see a comprehensive list of the different models listed at the top broken out for you in more detail so you can find which model suits your needs the most.

 Lifetime 10 Foot Sport Fisher: Looking for something that you can fish with every Saturday?
 Look no further.
-We consider this watercraft to be the overall best tandem fishing kayak.
+We consider this kayak to be the overall best tandem fishing kayak.
 This is the model we’ve been the most happy with and the one that we’ve heard the most praise about when it comes to a good budget friendly watercraft specifically made for anglers.

 It’s engineered to allow one person stand if the need arises, and the sit on top structure of this model makes it a prime choice for avid anglers that spend their weekends fishing on the lake.
 This model actually boasts that it can fit 3 riders (usually the 3rd should be a smaller adult or child) and it has 3 places to place your fishing rod if you are an avid angler.
 It also has a dry storage compartment and includes paddles with the purchase.